PySymmPol: Symmetric Polynomials in Python: Summary

 \textbf{PySymmPol} is a Python package designed for efficient manipulation of symmetric polynomials.
 It provides functionalities for working with various types of symmetric polynomials, including elementary, homogeneous, monomial symmetric, (skew-) Schur, and Hall-Littlewood polynomials.
 In addition to polynomial operations, \textbf{PySymmPol} offers tools to explore key properties of integer partitions and Young diagrams, such as transposition, Frobenius coordinates, characters of symmetric groups and others.

-This package originated from research conducted in the field of integrable systems applied to string theory, and the AdS/CFT correspondence. \textbf{PySymmPol} aims to facilitate computational tasks related to symmetric polynomials and their applications in diverse fields.
+This package originated from research conducted in the field of integrable systems applied to string theory, and the AdS/CFT (Anti-de Sitter/Conformal Field Theory) correspondence. \textbf{PySymmPol} aims to facilitate computational tasks related to symmetric polynomials and their applications in diverse fields.

 Instructions for instalation and tutorials for the different modules are in the documentation page. \begin{itemize} \item Github repository: \href{https://github.com/thraraujo/pysymmpol}{github.com/thraraujo/pysymmpol} \item Documentation: \href{https://thraraujo.github.io/pysymmpol}{thraraujo.github.io/pysymmpol} \item PyPI: \href{https://pypi.org/project/pysymmpol}{pypi.org/project/pysymmpol} \end{itemize} Instalation with pip